sercankulcu/sercankulcu.github.io/_thoughts/finding-solutions-through-shared-experiences.md

 ---
-title: 'Finding Solutions Through Shared Experiences'
+title: 'Other People Lend Us Their Memory'
 date: 2021-05-02
 tags:
+  - learning
+  - community
-  - self-development
+  - experience
 ---

-A problem often feels unique while we are inside it.
-Nobody has had this bug.
-Nobody has made this career mistake.
-Nobody has felt this confused.
-Then we talk to someone.

-Very often, the first surprise is that the problem is not unique at all.
-Someone has seen a similar situation.
-This is one reason communities matter.

-Programmers use forums and question sites because shared mistakes save time.
-Researchers read papers because somebody may already have explored the same question.
-Friends talk because an experience becomes easier to understand when another person says, "Something like that happened to me too."

-Shared experience does not mean copying another person's solution.
-Context matters.
-A decision that worked for one person may be wrong for another.
-But another person's story can reveal options we did not know existed.
-It can also reduce shame.

-Some problems become heavier because we think having the problem says something bad about us.
-Then we discover that many capable people have faced the same thing.
-The problem becomes a problem again, instead of an identity.
-I think asking for help is partly the skill of entering the shared memory of other people.
-We do not have to solve everything as if nobody came before us.
+A problem feels most isolating before we discover that someone else has already met a version of it.

+A bug appears in unfamiliar code.
+A career decision feels impossible to compare.
+A relationship problem seems too specific to explain.
+From inside the difficulty, the situation can feel unprecedented.

+Then someone says, "I have seen something like this before."

+That sentence does more than provide advice.

+It gives us access to memory we did not personally earn.

+Programmers rely on this constantly.
+A forum answer may compress hours of somebody else's failed attempts into three useful lines.
+Researchers read previous work for the same reason.
+Crafts, professions, families, and friendships all contain forms of accumulated memory.

+Communities are partly systems for storing experience outside any one person.

+This is more interesting to me than the usual advice to "ask for help."
+Help is not only emotional support or expertise.
+Sometimes another person simply remembers a path through a problem that is new to us.

+Of course, borrowed memory is not borrowed judgment.

+Another person's solution belongs to another person's circumstances.
+A career move that saved one person may damage another.
+A relationship lesson can become dangerous when copied without context.
+Even technical advice can become obsolete when the system changes.

+The value is not that somebody else can choose for us.

+It is that their experience enlarges the set of possibilities we can see.

+Shared experience also changes shame.

+Some problems become heavier because we interpret their existence as evidence about ourselves.
+I should have known this.
+I should not be struggling with this.
+Competent people do not make this mistake.

+Then we discover that competent people have made it many times.

+The problem returns to its proper size.

+It becomes a problem rather than an identity.

+None of us has enough time to make every useful mistake personally.

+One of the quiet advantages of living among other people is that, when we listen carefully, they lend us some of the memory their mistakes created.